-Most UK Psychology degree programmes and indeed some A-level courses teach students about the research of Mary Ainsworth and her “famous” Strange Situation experiment.
+The Child Observation Suite is a large observation room with mirrored walls.
+It is equipped with video and audio recording equipment, an L-shaped researcher room from which to observe, including a fully equipped teaching facility with a video editing suite and remote controls for the cameras.
+There is also a comfortable and fully equipped waiting room suitable for adults and children.
+Most UK Psychology degree programmes and indeed some A Level courses teach students about the research of Mary Ainsworth and her “famous” Strange Situation experiment.
 For many courses, this will involve descriptions of the work, or the watching of pre-recorded footage.
-At UCLan’s School of Psychology we endeavour to take the experience a little further and enable students to encounter the research first hand, by replicating the research in our Child Observation Suite.
-(COS).
+At UCLan’s School of Psychology we believe that the most informative way to learn about this work is for you to encounter the research first hand, by replicating the research in our Child Observation Suite (COS).
 The Strange Situation is a research study in which researchers attempt to identify the elements of childhood attachment to parents determined by the cultural specific elements of their nurtured behaviour relative to those that are innate behaviours common to all.
-Our emphasis on experiential learning ensures that students will be able to experience this real-life replication, learning the skills required to react to the challenges of observing a child’s behaviour in a way that simply cannot be conveyed were we, like many other courses, to simply demonstrate the experiment via a DVD.
+Our emphasis on experiential learning ensures that you will be able to experience this real-life replication, learning the skills you require to react to the challenges of observing a child’s behaviour in a way that simply cannot be conveyed were we, like many other courses, to simply demonstrate the experiment via a DVD.